White-Rabbit-Lab/browser-extension/docs/architecture/researches/2025-08-15-secure-storage-patterns.md

 ## Implementation Strategies

-### Strategy 1: Zero-Knowledge Architecture Remote Storage
+### Strategy 1: Server-side Non-decryptable Remote Storage (E2EE)

-**Note**: This refers to zero-knowledge architecture (E2EE where servers cannot decrypt data), not Zero-Knowledge Proofs (ZKP cryptographic protocols)
+**Note**: This implementation uses end-to-end encryption (E2EE) where servers cannot decrypt user data.
+While often marketed as "zero-knowledge architecture," this is distinct from Zero-Knowledge Proofs (ZKP) cryptographic protocols.

+**Critical Security Principle**: In server-side non-decryptable architecture, encryption keys are derived from user passwords and never leave the client.
+The server stores only encrypted data and cannot decrypt it, providing maximum protection against server-side breaches.

 #### Data Flow